underc0delabs/Autoc0de-WEB/README.md

 ## Tools needed to run it locally and Steps to run the Framework

 In the ```Technological Stack``` section, we will find links that will take us to the websites to download all the tools we need.
 However, when using maven, we only need to install:
-* Maven 3.6.3
+* Maven 3.6.3 minimal (The latest work fine too)
 * Java
 * JDK
 * Google Chrome

 1. Install Maven 3.6.3
-2. Install Java and JDK (Greater than 8)
+2. Install Java and JDK (Greater than 8, we recomend 15)
 3. Expose Maven and Java in environment variables
 4. Inside the root path of the newly cloned project, open the console and execute the following maven command: ```mvn install -DskipTests```.
 This will download all the necessary dependencies found in the ```pom.xml``` file